ccamel/awesome-ccamel/README.md

 - [mars-protocol/networks](https://github.com/mars-protocol/networks) - Genesis data for Mars Hub mainnet and testnets
 - [maticzav/graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.
+- [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [mfinelli/setup-imagemagick](https://github.com/mfinelli/setup-imagemagick) - github action to install imagemagick
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.